Variables and Assignment#

 No Declarations Needed#

 In Python, you simply assign a value.
-The variable is created automatically and takes the type of whatever you assign to it:
+The variable is created automatically and takes the type of whatever you assign to it.
+Press Try it live to run these statements yourself:

 >>> width = 5.0